stromseng/ais/README.md

 See https://docs.github.com/en/copilot/concepts/billing/copilot-requests for model list and pricing

 ### TODO
-- [ ] Allow stdin input to the prompt
 - [ ] Add Config service stored in users .config dir.
-- [ ] Add optional `ai` command to simply prompt ai and get a response.
-Maybe add chat???
 - [ ] Add `aic` for chatting?
 - [ ] Check out using opencode via agent 2 agent protocol to get structured output or answers